Adelaide Festival & Surrounds

 View standard tour inclusions >

-Adelaide, Australia’s oldest and arguably most refined capital city, is overflowing with art, history, fine cuisine, and entertainment.
+Adelaide, arguably Australia’s most refined capital city, is overflowing with art, history, fine cuisine, and entertainment.
 It is also the gateway to our world-famous wine country and areas of stunning natural beauty.

 There is no better time to explore the City of Churches than during the 2026 Adelaide Festival, when the atmosphere is abuzz with events and performances, and the city is looking her very best.
 On this 8-day tour, led by Kenneth W. Park, you will have the opportunity to immerse yourself in the famed Adelaide culture.